Exploration Funding Recipients

 This project explored the Open Resource offerings available for U.S. and World History, and included an evaluation process for usability by Chemeketa history faculty for use in three U.S. and three World History introductory courses.
 This project let to the development and adoption of an OER-based textbook, as part of Chemeketa’s Affordable Textbook Initiatve.

 This project investigated spatially intelligent (GIS) maps by topic and source.
 Online maps are excellent tools to share simple and complex data on population, migration, environmental conditions, poverty, demographics, religions, political relationships and much more with students in GEG 106, Cultural Geography, and GEG 107, Development, Resources and Sustainability.

-Implementation Grant Recipients
+Implementation Funding Recipients

 Bobbi curated a collection of resources and reading materials to be shared among faculty who teach Reading and Study Skills.
 These resources make it possible to teach these courses with no textbook expense to students.
 The variety of materials gives instructors the ability to select materials best suited to the meeting of their course outcomes.

 Steve combined the innovations grant opportunity with his sabbatical project to produce live videos of his travels throughout North America to be used as virtual field trips for his Geography courses.
 Through Google Blogger, Steve shared photographs and reflections on his journey.
 He also uploaded artifacts to his blog daily to provide an authentic, real-time experience of the trip.